-This project uses a small set of basic hardware components to keep the setup simple and easy to replicate.
+This ESP32 WhatsApp Notification project uses a small set of basic hardware components to keep the setup simple and easy to replicate.
 The ESP32 handles WiFi communication and API requests, while the DHT11 sensor provides temperature data that triggers the WhatsApp alert.
-If you want to learn more about using the DHT11 sensor with ESP32, check out our tutorial on ESP32 webserver for temperature and humidity measurement using DHT11 sensor.
+If you want to learn more about using the DHT11 sensor with ESP32, check out our tutorial on the ESP32 webserver for temperature and humidity measurement using the DHT11 sensor.

 The table below shows the connection of the DHT11 to the ESP32 Development Board

 Once the connections are done, your hardware should look like something as shown in the image below.
-Again, you can connect any sensor of your choice to read its value and send your whatsapp message, we are using DHT11 only for the sake of this demo.
+Again, you can connect any sensor of your choice to read its value, and the ESP32 sends a WhatsApp message; we are using DHT11 only for the sake of this demo.

-Step 6: Enter the selected number and request verification.
+Step 6⇒ Enter the selected number and request verification.
 The system sends a one-time code to confirm ownership.
-After verification, the number appears in your approved list and becomes ready to receive WhatsApp alert from your ESP32.
+After verification, the number appears in your approved list and becomes ready to receive a WhatsApp alert from your ESP32.

 CircuitDigest Cloud provides a set of pre-approved WhatsApp alert templates that you can use directly with your ESP32 WhatsApp notification system.
 These templates follow WhatsApp's messaging guidelines and ensure reliable delivery without manual alert formatting.
 Instead of writing full text inside the firmware, you simply select a template ID and pass variable values such as device name, temperature, or location.
 The platform automatically inserts these values into the final alert before sending it to the recipient.